Kathryn Jean Hagen

 Children’s Book Writer

-Kathryn is a writer.
-She writes fiction and nonfiction children’s books.
-Kathryn is also a speech/language pathologist who has focused on young children’s language, pre-literacy, and literacy development for her entire adult life.
+Kathryn writes nonfiction and fiction children’s books.
+She is also a speech/language pathologist and special education administrator who has focused on young children’s language, pre-literacy, and literacy development for her entire adult life.
 Through this work she has internalized the voices of young children and has immersed herself in children’s picture books and chapter books.
 Kathryn carries this rich background and expertise into her writing.

 After receiving her bachelor’s degree in Communication Disorders and master’s degree in Speech and Language Pathology from Northwestern University, Evanston, Illinois, Kathryn earned an educational specialist degree from St. Thomas University, St. Paul, Minnesota.